CasualYT31/SystemProperties/README.md

 target_link_libraries(YourTargetNameHere SystemProperties)
 ```

 Alternatively, you can simply download the code manually and add both `SystemProperties.hpp` and `SystemProperties.cpp` to your project directly as accompanying source files in case you don't wish to use CMake.
+However, if you decide to do this, you must be able to compile your source code using the C++17 standard.

 # Progress
 This library can currently obtain all information that [this library](https://github.com/dabbertorres/systemInfo) can, plus some storage information, but for **Windows and Linux only**.
 I can very easily extend Windows and Linux features, but as I don't have access to a macOS device, no code has been written for that platform yet.